 Junior Programme Overview

-WWSC's Junior Programme has come a long way in the last ten years and we're keen to build on this during the 2017 season.
-Our key objectives for the Junior Programme include this season are to:
+WWSC's Junior Programme has come a long way in the last ten years and we're keen to build on this during the 2018 season.
+Our key objectives for the Junior Programme this season are to:

-- - Widen our Junior Sailing offer by acquiring a fleet of 3 RS Fevas for club use
+- - Fully utilise our fleet of 3 RS Fevas

 - - Retain participation and improve opportunities for older teenagers to continue sailing

-- - Improve our Training offer by achieving RYA Accredited Training Centre status
+- - Build on our recent achievement of becoming an RYA Accredited Training Centre

 - - Improve entry level sailing opportunities for younger beginners